WEBSITE UPDATED Tuesday June 22, 2022

 CHANGE YOUR WATER IN LIVEWELLS – BAIT TANKS

-Partial water exchanges are important and eliminate the need for most bait tank additives, especially for bait fish, shrimp and tournament fish.
-After 25-30 hours of captivity, exchange 90% of livewell water and stockpile live bait fish, bass and crappie for weeks.
-The more you feed the captives, the more water exchanges you must make.
-Exchange 30%-50% of the total livewell water capacity, then, refill the well.
-Five gallon plastic drinking water bottles are excellent for storing exchange water at home or extended overland transports, especially for transporting live bait fish, tournament bass, crappie and walleye in boats, autos and airplanes.
+Exchange 30%-50% of the total livewell water capacity every 3-4 hours while fishing.
+Five-gallon plastic drinking water bottles are excellent containers for storing exchange water at home or extended overland transports, especially for transporting live bait fish, tournament bass, crappie and walleye in boats, autos and airplanes.
 Bait tank exchange water may be stored for months and used as needed.

 ICE, HYPOTHERMIA CHILLING LIVEWELL WATER IN THE SUMMER

 The Oxygen Edge™ cools bait tank water about 2 degrees F. below ambient temperature.
 The pressure change at the diffusing rock creates a cooling effect just like your home air conditioning system.
 If you’re fishing in 90-degree summer water, maintain your bait tank water temperature between 87-92 degrees F. for the best quality bait performance on the hook.

 Temperature shock begins when bait tank water temperature acutely changes 5 degrees F., up or down.
 We do not recommend cooling live well water with ice for live bait fish and shrimp when using The Oxygen Edge™ because the dissolved oxygen concentrations will remain highly supersaturated, even in warm or hot bait tank water in the most adverse summer conditions.
 Warm livewell water temperature has marginal effect on the dissolved oxygen supersaturation with The Oxygen Edge™.